cdown/chrisdown.name/index.md

 layout: default
 title: "Chris Down"
 description:
-    "Linux sysadmin and developer living in London, England, currently helping Facebook scale to more than 2 billion users."
+    "Linux sysadmin, SRE, and developer living in London, England, currently helping Facebook scale to more than 2 billion users."
 ---

 Hey there!
-I'm a software developer and system administrator, currently working as a [Production Engineer][]/SRE at [Facebook][].
+I'm a SRE, software developer, and system administrator, currently working as a [Production Engineer][]/SRE at [Facebook][].
 I work as part of the Web Foundation team, responsible for the overall performance and reliability of Facebook's user-facing products.
 I concieve, design, and improve systems that make Facebook more performant, scalable, and reliable.